5 Written Questions

 5 True/False Questions

-Hyperbole → a brief story that leads to a moral, often using animals as characters.
+Genre → a brief story that leads to a moral, often using animals as characters.

-Jargon → the use of words to convey the opposite of their literal meaning; or, incongruity between what is expected and what actually occurs.
+Inference → the use of words to convey the opposite of their literal meaning; or, incongruity between what is expected and what actually occurs.

 Couplet → two consecutive lines of poetry that rhyme and are written in the same meter, or pattern of stressed and unstressed syllables